faithcomesbyhearing/orgchart/README.md

 - **Cross-platform**: Works on macOS, Linux, and Windows
 - **Flexible output**: Optional intermediate DOT file generation for debugging
 - **Automatic layout**: Uses Graphviz for professional organizational chart layout
+- **Windows drag-and-drop**: On Windows, you can drag and drop a CSV file onto the executable to generate a PDF instantly (no command line needed)

 ## Requirements